© OpenStreetMap contributors

 Later we went out for a walk and discovered a huge shopping mall a couple of blocks down the road; called Maerua Mall, it looked exactly like any number of South African shopping malls such as Tyger Valley or Canal Walk.
 All the shops were the same too - Checkers, Mr Price, Dischem, Sheet Street, even Virgin Active.
 But a bonus was that Food Lover's Market had a fresh food deli restaurant where we had absolutely delicious plates of mixed salads, all paid by weight.
 The food was so good that I went back for a second plate.
 I haven't become a full vegetarian, but as time goes by I find myself eating less and less meat and not missing it at all; in fact, I feel much better for it.

-The evening ended on a disappointing note when we saw the South African women's football team lose 4-0 to Germany at the World Cup Finals.
+The evening ended on a disappointing note when we turned on the TV and watched the South African women's football team lose 4-0 to Germany at the World Cup Finals.
 But the girls did South Africa proud just by getting to the finals so I give them a big thumbs up.
 Well done ladies!

 [Wednesday 19 June : Windhoek-Outjo (Namibia)] It was our first time in Windhoek, so after an excellent breakfast at Casa Pension Africana we checked out of the hotel and drove a couple of blocks down the hill to Independence Avenue, the main street through the centre of the city.
 We found parking outside the Lutheran church that dominates the skyline and went for a stroll.
 Windhoek was bigger than I expected and appeared to be doing very well - the streets were spotless, most buildings were new and well cared-for and the people walking along looked prosperous.
 Traffic was heavy and parking was scarce.
 Down a side street we found a display of several fragments of the Gibeon mateorite that impacted in Namibia several hundred thousand years ago.